kaiabco1996/conflict-forecast/README.md

 1. Create another service that will return the conflicts as a [GeoJSON Feature Collection](https://geojson.org/) which can be visualized in an online viewer like [geojson.io](https://geojson.io)
+2. Use a more performant (but no less accurate) algorithm to compute conflicts and compare its performance with the given brute force method.

 # Stretch Tasks